pyfyre/pyfyre/README.md

 [![License](https://img.shields.io/github/license/pyfyre/pyfyre.svg?style=for-the-badge)](https://github.com/pyfyre/pyfyre/blob/main/LICENSE)

 PyFyre is a web frontend framework for building reactive static user interfaces on the web using Python.
 - Component-based framework.
-Developers who have experience of using other frontend frameworks should feel quite at home when using PyFyre., especially Flutter developers.
+Developers who have experience of using other frontend frameworks should feel quite at home when using PyFyre, especially Flutter developers.
 - Supports JavaScript interoperability, allowing developers to leverage NPM packages and integrate with existing JavaScript applications.
 - Supports CPython interoparabilty, allowing developers to use existing PyPi packages on the client-side web.

+*Note: PyFyre is not 1.0 yet.
+Be prepared to do major refactoring due to breaking API changes.*

 ## Documentation
 Documentation for PyFyre is still in development.